-The following table sets forth the value of all compensation provided to directors of the Corporation, not including the directors who were also Named Executive Officers, during the financial year ended December 31, 2020.
+The following table sets forth the value of all compensation provided to directors of the Corporation, not including the director who was also a Named Executive Officer, during the financial year ended December 31, 2021.

-Name (1) Fees earned (\$) Share- based awards (\$) Option- based awards (2) (\$) Non-equity incentive plan compensation (\$) Pension value (\$) All other Compensation (\$) Total (\$) James F. Dinning Nil Nil 10,458 Nil Nil Nil 10,458 Willard Yuill Nil Nil 10,458 Nil Nil Nil 10, 458 Robert Espey Nil Nil 10,458 Nil Nil Nil 10, 458 Dr. Kabir Jivraj Nil Nil 10,458 Nil Nil Nil 10, 458 Jennie Moushos Nil Nil 10,458 Nil Nil Nil 10, 458
+Name (1) Fees earned (\$) Share- based awards (\$) Option- based awards (2) (\$) Non-equity incentive plan compensation (\$) Pension value (\$) All other Compensation (\$) Total (\$) James F. Dinning Nil Nil 10,740 Nil Nil Nil 10,740 Willard Yuill Nil Nil 10,740 Nil Nil Nil 10, 740 Dr. Kabir Jivraj Nil Nil 10,740 Nil Nil Nil 10, 740 Jennie Moushos Nil Nil 10,740 Nil Nil Nil 10, 740

-- (1) Information regarding the compensation received by Scott Tannas, who was a director and Named Executive Officer of the Corporation during the financial year ended December 31, 2020, may be found under the heading "Summary Compensation Table". - Value is based on the grant date fair value of the stock options calculated using the Black-Scholes methodology based on the following key assumptions and estimates for 2020: a risk-free interest rate of 0.53% (2019 1.09%; 2018 2.16%); an expected annual dividend of \$nil (2019 \$nil; 2018 \$nil); an expected life of 10 years; and expected share price volatility of 57.4% (2019 57.4%; 2018 50.0%).
-This methodology was selected due to its acceptance as an appropriate evaluation model used for similar TSXV-listed companies and is consistent with the Corporation's financial reporting under GAAP.
+- (1) Information regarding the compensation received by Scott Tannas, who was a director and Named Executive Officer of the Corporation during the financial year ended December 31, 2021, may be found under the heading "Summary Compensation Table". - Value is based on the grant date fair value of the stock options calculated using the Black-Scholes methodology based on the following key assumptions and estimates for 2021: a risk-free interest rate of 1.52%; an expected annual dividend of \$nil; an expected life of 10 years; and expected share price volatility of 57.4% This methodology was selected due to its acceptance as an appropriate evaluation model used for similar TSXV-listed companies and is consistent with the Corporation's financial reporting under GAAP.